ray-project/ray-llm/docs/kuberay/deploy-on-eks.md

 # If you don't have one, you can skip this step and deploy other models in Step 7.3.
 export HUGGING_FACE_HUB_TOKEN=${YOUR_HUGGING_FACE_HUB_TOKEN}

-# Step 7.3: Deploy a LLM model.
+# Step 7.3: Deploy an LLM model.
 You can deploy Falcon-7B if you don't have a Hugging Face Hub token.
 # (1) Llama 2 7B
 serve run serve/meta-llama--Llama-2-7b-chat-hf.yaml